 If you plan to study in Canada, you’ve come to the right spot since this article provides a list of the best institutions in Canada for international students.

-Here is a list of the 10 best colleges in Canada, along with the city they are in and their QS World University Rankings 2023.
+Here is a list of the 12 Best Universities In Canada, along with the city they are in and their QS World University Rankings 2023.

 |S. No.||University Name||City||Global Ranking|